cloudflightio/dockerinwsl/README.md

 The whole installation process is handled by MSI and PowerShell.
 At its core, the installer is performing the following steps:

-* Check whether a newer or the same version is installed. → Abort installtion if this is the case.
+* Check whether a newer or the same version is installed. → Abort installation if this is the case.
 * Check whether WSL is installed properly. → Abort if no WSL2 install is found.
 (We decided to avoid installing it automatically because it can have some side-effects in complex environments)
 * Copy all scripts and a TAR export of our [Container-Image](docker/Dockerfile) to `%PROGRAMFILES%\DockerInWSL`.
 * Create the directory `%APPDATALOCAL%\DockerInWSL`, a startup Shortcut in `shell:startup` and some additional links in the start-menu all starting with "DockerInWsl".